 Jessica J. Troell

-Jessica Troell has been with the Institute since 2003.
-Her work focuses on water governance at the local, national, and international levels.
-Ms. Troell works with NGOs, governments, the private sector, and universities throughout Africa, Latin America and the Caribbean, and Asia to create, implement, and enforce sustainable water laws, policies, and management mechanisms.
-She is an authority on public participation in water management.
+Ms. Troell is based in Zimbabwe, and in also leads the Institute’s efforts on various projects in Southern Africa, including projects on community based natural resource management, legal and customary water tenure, multiple uses of water services, forest management and climate change adaptation.
 Prior to joining ELI, Ms. Troell was a law fellow with the Mandela Institute of Law at the University of the Witwatersrand in South Africa, conducting applied research on the implementation of catchment management in the Limpopo River Basin, and a Peace Corps volunteer in Morocco.
-She has also worked at the U.S. Environmental Protection Agency and the Natural Resources Defense Council.
+She has also been Adjunct Faculty at the American University School of International Service, where she has taught International Environmental Politics, and worked at the U.S. Environmental Protection Agency and the Natural Resources Defense Council.